 On 6 July 1944 Bose addressed Mahatma Gandhi as the “Father of the Nation” and asked for his blessings and good wishes for the war he was fighting.
 Subhas Chandra Bose’s death occurred from third-degree burns on 18 August 1945 after his overloaded Japanese plane crashed in Japanese-ruled Formosa (now Taiwan).

 Bose had clearly expressed his belief that democracy was the best option for India.
 His most famous quote/slogan was “Give me blood and I will give you freedom“.
 Another famous quote was Dilli Chalo (“On to Delhi)!”
 This was the call he used to give the INA armies to motivate them.
 Jai Hind, or, “Glory to India!” was another slogan used by him and later adopted by the Government of India and the Indian Armed Forces.
 Another slogan coined by him was “Ittefaq, Etemad, Qurbani” (Urdu for “Unity, Agreement, Sacrifice”).
 INA also used the slogan Inquilab Zindabad.

-Netaji’s followers have demanded his birthday be named as “Desh Prem Divas”.
-West Bengal government had declared a holiday on the occasion of the birthday of Netaji Subhas Chandra Bose and lot of celebration take place in whole Bengal.
+Netaji’s followers have demanded his birthday be named “Desh Prem Divas”.
+West Bengal government had declared a holiday on the occasion of the birthday of Netaji Subhas Chandra Bose and a lot of celebrations take place in the whole of Bengal.